TheTechRobo/strongly-typed/README.md

 ```

 ## Known issues
-`*args` and `**kwargs` are not tested at all.
+- `*args` and `**kwargs` are not tested at all.
 This is because I'm not sure how I'd implement that.
 (Plus, I don't think it's very common to annotate those.)

+- Using "interchangeable" types (e.g. using an int when a float is required, or vice versa) will raise an exception. **This is by design.** The whole idea is to prevent python's weak typing from screwing things up.
+Type coercion isn't the only way it can do that, but it's one of them - and not always caught by linters.

 ## Contributing
 The code is probably terrible.
 Please help me fix it!
 If you have any suggestions, please let me know.